crossplane/crossplane/CONTRIBUTING.md

 to work on, and why.
 The Crossplane maintainers can't always triage new issues immediately, but we encourage you to bring them to our attention via [Slack].

+> NOTE: new features can only being merged during the active development period
+> of a Crossplane release cycle.
+If implementation and review of a new feature
+> cannot be accomplished prior to feature freeze, it may be bumped to the next
+> release cycle.
+See the [Crossplane release cycle] documentation for more
+> information.

 Be sure to practice [good git commit hygiene] as you make your changes.
 All but the smallest changes should be broken up into a few commits that tell a story.
 Use your git commits to provide context for the folks who will review PR, and